 Similarly, in order to identify if the 3 raters generally agreed on their scores, it made sense to focus on just the 13 artifacts seen by the 3 raters.
 The main measure of agreement used was the interclass correlation (ICC), which is the common correlation among the raters' ratings for each artifact.
-We
+We treated each artifact as a cluster of 3 ratings and proceeded to fit 7 random-intercept models, one for each rubric, and calculated the 7 ICC values.

-Generally, high ICC corresponds to high correlation among raters, and low ICC demonstrates low correlation among the raters.
+Generally, high ICC corresponds to high correlation among raters and low ICC demonstrates low correlation among the raters.
 But ICC's cannot tell us which specific raters might be contributing to disagreement.
-In order to explore into this further, we made a 2-way table of counts for the ratings for each pair of raters, on each rubric.
+In order to explore into this further, we made a 2-way table of rating counts for each pair of raters on each rubric.
 For each table, the percentage of observations on the main diagonal was used to calculate the percent exact agreement between the two raters.
-The percent exact agreement was used as a measure used to help determine who is agreeing with whom on each rubric.
+The percent exact agreement helped us determine who was agreeing with whom on each rubric.

-Next, we re-computed the ICC values using the full dataset in order to observe whether the 7 ICC's for the full dataset agreed with the 7 ICC's for the subset corresponding to the 13 artifacts that all 3 raters saw.
-This enabled us to determine whether the subset of 13 artifacts was reasonably representative of the full dataset in terms of general agreement of ratings between raters.
+Next, we re-computed the ICC values using the full dataset.
+This was done to observe whether the 7 ICC's for the full dataset agreed with the 7 ICC's for the subset containing the 13 artifacts seen by all 3 raters.
+This enabled us to determine whether the subset of 13 artifacts was reasonably representative of the full dataset in terms of general rating agreement between raters.